ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 Note that the only required flag is `--filepath`, the path to the file you want to convert to a HEAL-compliant data dictionary.

+If you do not enter a `--description`, the tool will successfully generate a HEAL-compliant data dictionary, but it will produce the following error for the JSON format:

+`JSON data dictionary not valid, see heal-json-errors.json`

+Please note you will have the opportunity to provide a description when you submit the data dictionary to the Platform.

 ---

 Here is how you would generate a HEAL Data Dictionary with a data dictionary downloaded from RedCap: